-MARTIN LUTHER KING BLVD.
+MARTIN LUTHER KING DR.

-the Civil Rights Bill has been enacted into law; his birthday has been declared a
+the Civil Rights Bill has been enacted into law, his birthday has been declared a

-national holiday; and cities all over the nation have renamed streets to acknowledge
+national holiday, and cities all over the nation have renamed streets to acknowledge

 him.
-In 2009, I embarked on a series of trips around the country to photograph along
+In 2009, with the aid of Google Earth and my GPS, I embarked on a series of

-leader.
+renamed streets to honor the civil rights leader.
 Like Robert Frank, I traveled the

 country recording everyday Americana--not the amber waves of grain or the purple

 mountain majesties--but the gray pavements and dusty roads of everyday life.